lingsitu1290/Protests-Vis/README.md

     ```
     http://localhost:5000/
     ```

 ## <a name="data"></a>Data
-Data was downloaded and processed from the Global Database of Events, Language, and Tone Project[website](http://data.gdeltproject.org/events/index.html) using the GDELT script.
+Data was downloaded, processed, and stored into a PostgreSQL database from the Global Database of Events, Language, and Tone Project [website](http://data.gdeltproject.org/events/index.html) using the gdelt.py script.

 ## <a name="future"></a>Future Development